MysteryPancake/Houdini-Fun/README.md

 v@v = normalize(dir);
 ```

-Cwalrus on the Houdini & Chill Discord wanted to make a tornado travel around a head.
+Cwalrus on Discord wanted to make a tornado travel around a head.
 This means combining both of the above.

 <img src="./images/tornado_head.gif?raw=true" width="500">